S3-working-group/s3-practical-guide/src/title.md

 _A **pattern** is a template for successfully navigating a specific context._

-* patterns are discovered through observing many organizations as they solve problems
+* patterns are discovered through observing many organizations as they solve problems and respond to opportunities
-* patterns may need to be adapted and evolved to suit differing contexts
+* patterns can be evolved and adapted to suit differing contexts

 ---